s-ball/pyimgren/docs/overview.rst

 Even if we can find here and there programs that allow for batch renaming of such pictures, I could not find a portable Python module for that.
 So the goals of this project are:

 * few dependencies: a Python 3 (tested for >= 3.3)
-* few additional module requirements: only piexif_ is required at installation time
+* few additional module requirements: only piexif_ and i18nparse_ are required at installation time
 * portability: this is a pure Python package and is tested with Travis-CI (linux) and AppVeyor (Windows) for versions 3.3 to 3.6 (3.7 for AppVeyor only).

 It is intended to be an importable package that can be included in other Python project, as well as a command line utility that can be launched from a shell.